saiahlee/sstevens2.github.io/_posts/2017-11-13-communitybuild_combee.md

 <img src="https://lh3.googleusercontent.com/5A-89J0_N_jh7YZJQlT0r3H0ySIFTyCtFTWXJRu8iQ83NYPcTaGXt58ECnTuy_FNJaQQDWxoocZlCRPJXvTW3HhzNPsx9kwu9Xfl86H8GdTffRBdiYEKLZmBxNM_PPsf3nFLnsNg5LNe9XbaksFWHk7ti9x2455FN13dvBWPEkUfNBwmihAk3ygkSiTxWGQJONQP_niWKA3kkn2dezhpln1nTm8EtG-Nl7l5v_j8CleHvB3PTtS-_IAp8m_d3bcnASma8JGIsfS5BzCYJjvWY89otBEF4MuNN9aXZv04-UIef5HjhcruBRfiSOVsMm-MWinZrOXFYVRB4ibmbI-G9byNc_o6SEl2HtGELYyUOpith-VBYd0JPQvRJBbNZNaiQYOIQ5D_XtPNSEQ2UVKLFos7Dx2u6pmYAUEX67JjUGkri86RSNy7DkesNArV9bvDjj3nba_X92Yr_YnDYHmgDB0OTd06Y9YoDsKOhaiUFXC8i_SxEeSY3y3hfU6wO33MtZqX1XkctTZRNUfY_dIHdj4EVxb9bJuPxFbgo5d93g1fRzhb43FmSXuTCLHbJTZhsufSzYr9-v_wX4b0_2JqBjGljuaUcaKCIeLocib2xQ=w2222-h1172-no" alt="ComBEE website screenshot"/>

-I came to graduate school with a little bit of computational skills from my informatics minor and year as a lab tech doing genome assembly.
+I came to graduate school with some computational skills; python from my informatics minor and some bash and genome assembly methods from the year I spent as a lab tech.
-I'd struggled to learn a lot of computation on my own in my year as a tech and then I saw other students from both my lab and program with little or no training struggle to learn coding.
+I'd struggled to learn a lot of these skills on my own in my year as a tech and then in grad school I saw other students from both my lab and program with little or no training struggle to learn coding.
 No one should have to struggle to learn this alone.
 So in the fall of 2014, based on an idea from my advisor, I decided to start my own study group around Computational Biology, Ecology and Evolution, called [ComBEE](combee).
 The main [ComBEE](combee) group would meet once a month and talk about metagenomics, 16S amplicon sequencing, making phylogenetic trees, etc.